crehmann/Diwire/README.md

  ```

 ### Register types by using attributes
 But wait, you definitiy don't want to register all the types by specifying a factory method!
-Everytime a parameter of the constructor changes, you whould have to update the registration to match the changes.
+Everytime a parameter of the constructor changes, you whould have to update the registration to match the parameters.
-Here comes the Roslyn diagnostic analyzer and code fix provider to the rescue.
+Here comes the Diwire code fix provider to the rescue.
 Create a module class that implements IModule and register types by using the RegisterType attribute:
 ```csharp
 [RegisterType(typeof(IClock), typeof(Clock))]